Water: Long Term 2 Enhanced Surface Water Treatment Rule

 Laboratories supporting the LT2ESWTR Cryptosporidium monitoring program during the second round

-- Training Modules for the Long Term 2 Enhanced Surface Water Treatment Rule
+- Cryptosporidium Laboratories Acceptable for Monitoring to Comply with the Long Term 2 Enhanced Surface Water Treatment Rule (PDF) (2 pp, 293K)

 - EPA Method 1623.1, January 2012 (PDF) (83 pp, 1MB)